linux-cultist/venv-selector.nvim/README.md

 ## Troubleshooting

-Start with setting the `log_level` option to `TRACE` or `DEBUG` and then use the `VenvSelectLog` command after using `VenvSelect`.
-You will see a lot of information about what the plugin is doing.
-You may be able to understand what the problem is just from looking at the log.
+Start with setting the `log_level` option to `TRACE` or `DEBUG` and then use the `:VenvSelectLog` command after using `:VenvSelect`.

-If you still have issues, consult `docs/USAGE.md` or open an issue with `:VenvSelect` output and your search config.
+See if you can understand the problem from the log.
+If you still have issues, open an issue with `:VenvSelectLog` output and your search config.

 ---

 ## FAQ

-Q: Do I need to restart Neovim after switching venvs?
+- Q: Do I need to restart Neovim after switching venvs?
-A: No. Activation is done in-process; new terminals opened after selection inherit the environment.
+- A: No. Activation is done in-process; new terminals opened after selection inherit the environment.

-Q: Will this change my system Python?
+- Q: Will this change my system Python?
-A: No. It only sets environment variables within Neovim and spawned child processes.
+- A: No. It only sets environment variables within Neovim and spawned child processes.

-Q: Can I automatically activate venvs per-project?
+- Q: Can I automatically activate venvs per-project?
-A: The plugin caches the last selected venv per workspace and can re-activate it when you open files in the same workspace.
+- A: The plugin caches the last selected venv per workspace and can re-activate it when you open files in the same workspace.

-Q: How does the plugin detect venvs?
+- Q: How does the plugin detect venvs?
-A: By searching for interpreter binaries and recognizing common venv manager locations.
+- A: By searching for interpreter binaries and recognizing common venv manager locations.
 PEP-723 metadata is supported if `uv` is available.

 ---